aspaul20/HLS4PC/README.md

 # HLS4PC: A Parametrizable Framework For Accelerating Point-Based 3D Point Cloud Models on FPGA

-## The code for the HLS4PC framework will be shared soon.
-# HLS4PC: A Parametrizable Framework For Accelerating Point-Based 3D Point Cloud Models on FPGA
-## HLS4PC

 HLS4PC is a parametrizable framework for accelerating point-based 3D point cloud models on FPGA.
 This repository contains source code, synthesis scripts, and data files for the publication "HLS4PC: A Parametrizable Framework For Accelerating Point-Based 3D Point Cloud Models on FPGA".

 ## Directory Structure